-Course Duration: 4 hours 35 minutes (maximum)
+Course Duration: 2 hours 3 minutes (video modules only)

 In June 2021, the National Cyber Security Centre (NCSC) issued a warning to schools and colleges about the unprecedented levels of cyber-attacks.
 Schools should therefore be focused on ensuring that they have the right IT policies and procedures in place that cover the use of ICT systems and data security, including compliance with the General Data Protection Regulations (GDPR).